FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 As Auth0 is a third party lib here I like to create an abstraction for this.
 Auth0 provides us an incredibly good API where to write a wrapper for is no big effort.

-So we can add a file called `auth.service.ts` and place it in root (or where ever you want to, just for the sake of simplicity we get it into root now).
+So we can add a file called `auth.service.ts` and place it in root (or where ever you want to, for the sake of simplicity we get it into root now).

 ```
 .